 Logically it must be so, because wind and water are the only natural elements, as yield forces on a sailing vessel (Newton's third Law) - and they attack of course in their own centers.

-The wind will always blow its center of attack down to lee of the crafts hold in water.
+Speaking figurative: The wind will always blow its center of attack down to lee of the crafts hold in water.
 Thus in that way the actual two centres CE and CLR together will define the pointing of the vessel!

 We could say that your boat is stretched out (or suspended) between its CLR and its CE, as thus define the pointing - and heeled (those who can heel), even more evident!

-A "laundry line" between blow of wind and resistance of water to make you remember CE and CLR as the attack points for wind and sea
+A "laundry line" between blow of wind and resistance of water to make you remember CE and CLR as the attack points for wind and sea - and that is those two "attack points" as define the pointing of your craft

-- or you steer her by a dipping oar or Guara, as balance the leeway of aft end against that of for
+You steer your craft by a rudder, as push on the streaming water - or you steer her by a dipping oar or Guara, as balance the leeway of aft end against that of for

 blowing of wind

-broad reach
+broad reach LONGSHIP

-beam reach
+beam reach CATAMARAN

-running
+running LOG-RAFT

 resistance of water

-that is the position of those two centres as define the pointing of your sail powered vessel
+- but whatever you use to steer, you manipulate the position of CE and CLR - as said: that is the position of those two centres as define the pointing of your sail powered vessel

 il powered boats are suspended /stretched-out between wind and sea - just as these examples shown here